Terry Jones (i-D): British Vogue

 From 1972 until 1977 Terry was the art director for British Vogue.
 Terry was present at the magazine under the direction of then-editor, Beatrix Miller, stating: "Beatrix Miller was amazing.
 She let me get away with breaking all sorts of rules – covers, notoriously."
 One of his most notorious covers was the "Green Jelly one" from February 1977.
 Created by Terry and Grace Coddington and shot by Willie Christie, the cover was deemed adventurous for the time – even for today.
 Terry has admitted in an interview with SHOWstudio that the cover was nearly taken off the press, even after it had been approved by Vogue's board at the time (which included Terry Jones, Beatrix Miller and the-then managing director of British Vogue).

 In 1977 Jones had commissioned the photographer Steve Johnston for a head-to-toe-portrait series of punk youth on London's King's Road.
-The series was considered too radical for publication in British Vogue, so Jones used it for his book Not Another Punk Book (Aurum Press).
+The series was considered too radical for publication in BritishVogue, so Jones used it for his book Not Another Punk Book (Aurum Press).
 This kind of documentary approach to fashion photography, then labelled the Straight-up, became one of the trade marks of Terry Jones' own upcoming publication i-D.

-Terry Jones worked as a freelancer all over Europe until 1979, as a consultant for the German edition of Vogue, for the magazines Donna and Sportswear Europe, for selected issues of Italian Vogue, as well as a creative director for the Italian fashion label, Fiorucci.
+Terry Jones worked as a freelancer all over Europe until 1979, as a consultant for the German edition of Vogue, for the magazines Donna, with photographer Oliviero Toscani and Sportswear Europe, for selected issues of Italian Vogue, as well as a creative director for the Italian fashion label, Fiorucci.
 He also designed and edited books, worked on advertising campaigns, and is credited as graphic designer and photographer on several record covers.